Sai-Arvind/Ecommerce-Sales-Analysis-SQL-PowerBI/README.md

 Welcome to the **Vrinda Store Revenue & Customer Segmentation Project** 🚀

-This project demonstrates an end-to-end analytics pipeline from raw transaction data to business insights using **Excel, SQL, and Power BI concepts**.
+This project demonstrates an end-to-end analytics pipeline from raw transaction data to business insights using **SQL, and Power BI concepts**.

 The goal was to transform a flat sales dataset into a performance-optimized analytical model, identify customer loyalty behavior, and measure revenue dependency on repeat buyers.